physxP/EdgeStoreEngineXCFramework/README.md

 pod 'EdgeStoreEngine'
 ```

 ## Quick Start

-[Login/SignUp](https://store.edgestore.ai) at our [Edge Store](https://store.edgestore.ai) and find a model that you like.
+Visit the [Edge Store](https://store.edgestore.ai) and find a model that you like.
 In this tutorial we will be running the
 amazing [Centernet Keypoints](https://store.edgestore.ai/home/model?model=centernet-keypoints) model.
 This model detects person's bounding box and keypoints.
 Download the model and add the downloaded model.edgem file in your assets folder. edgem is our file extension for sdk compatible models.

 ### Running the Model